 Cutting flowers for arrangements, deadheading spent blooms, and cutting out rose hips can encourage new bloom growth.
 Summer pruning also includes removing sucker canes from the roots, maintenance, shaping, and removal of poor branching connections or damaged canes.

 Pruning for Health

 It’s imperative to the health of roses that they are regularly pruned.
-One of the best ways to promote your bush’s health is by removing dead, damaged, and diseased branches or canes.
-This can be done at any time of year to promote growth and keep your bush healthy.
+Removing dead, damaged, and diseased branches or canes promotes your bush’s health.

-Dead wood not only looks unsightly, it’s unhealthy, attracting mold and fungus to your rose bush as the branches begin to decay.
+Dead wood not only looks unsightly, but it’s also unhealthy and attracts mold and fungus to your rose bush as the branches begin to decay.
 If you live in a humid climate the risk is even greater for your bush since decay is accelerated, so make sure you stay on top of removing dead branches.

 Damaged material will seep sap and attract insects that spread disease or may feed on the weakened cane, weakening the plant even more.
 Diseased areas can easily spread throughout the plant as well as pass onto nearby plants via wind and insects.

 Although roses have a defense mechanism that will create a break between healthy tissue and dead or dying material in an attempt to quarantine spread, occasionally this doesn’t work and you should keep a close eye on your plants if you suspect any sort of death occurring.

 Although the above tips are all wonderful ways to help ensure the overall health and aesthetics of your rose bushes, there are a few other tips worth considering for specialized growth and specific varieties of roses.
 Below are those tips and their correlating varieties!

 Large Blooming Variety